MrJohn91/financial-report-scraper/README.md

 ## Overview

 This project is a web scraper designed to extract quarterly and annual financial reports from the press release feeds of three companies: Acousort, Carlsberg, and Stockwik.
-The scraper classifies and organizes the reports based on the correct quarter and year.
+The scraper classifies and organizes the reports based on the correct quarter and year, focusing specifically on the 2024 reports.

 ## Goal
 The objective of this project was to:

 - Extract press releases from each company's website.

-- Classify the reports as quarterly or annual.
+- Classify the finacial reports as quarterly or annual.

 - Assign the correct quarter and year to each report.